kodecocodes/vt_android_mvvm/v1/for_instructor/04-model-repository.markdown

         .build()
 ```

-We build and run app to make sure all is ok.
+We build and run app now to make sure all is ok.

 The app starts up with no errors, so it looks like we've setup Room correctly.
 In a later video, we'll finish the ability to save creatures into the repository from the app user inteface.